THE SOUL REBELS

-The Soul Rebels continue charting new territory today.
-Called “the missing link between Public Enemy and Louis Armstrong” by the Village Voice, the Soul Rebels combine top notch musicianship and songs with grooves that celebrate life in time-honored New Orleans style.
+The Soul Rebels continue to chart new territory as they combine topnotch musicianship and songs with grooves that celebrate life in the time-honored New Orleans style.

 Shareese Ballard, better known as Res, is a female indie singer from Philadelphia.
 Her music is an alternative mixture of soul, rock and indie pop.
 She released her debut album, How I Do, in 2001 featuring the first single “Golden Boys.”
 Later the same year, the second single from the album, “Ice King,” was released.
 In 2002 she released her third (and first hit) single “They Say Vision,” which hit number one on the Billboard dance chart and number 37 on the Hot 100 Singles Sales chart.
 Fans and insiders are quick to tell you that How I Do is a criminally underrated album